 Corrosive materials are present in almost any workplace, either by themselves or contained in other products, such as cleaning agents.
+Materials with corrosive properties can be either acidic (low pH) or basic (high pH).
 Common acid corrosives include hydrochloric acid, sulfuric acid, acetic acid, and nitric acid.
 Common alkaline/bases include ammonium hydroxide, potassium hydroxide, and sodium hydroxide (caustic soda).
 Cement contains lime, which is a base or caustic compound.